balabit/syslog-ng-gitbook/chapters/chapter_5/section_3.md

 ```

-You will see that this destination takes the parameters "host", "port", and "topic".
-These are not specifically coded into syslog-ng's python interface.
-Syslog-ng's python module allows you to pass arbitrary options from the config file into Python, each as a name-value pair.
-They are combined into a single dict and sent to your python script's "init" function (not "__init__" or any other variation thereof).
+You will see that this destination takes the options `host()`, `port()`, and `topic()`.
+These are not specifically coded into syslog-ng's Python interface.
+The Python module of syslog-ng allows you to pass arbitrary options from the configuration file into Python, each as a name-value pair.
+They are combined into a single dictionary and sent to your Python script's "init" function (not "__init__" or any other variation thereof).

-Kafka works by grouping messages by topic.
+Kafka works by grouping messages by topics.
 Clients can pull messages from topics of their choosing.
-By specifying topic, you can specify which clients get which messages.
+By specifying a topic, you can specify which clients receive which messages.

-This example requires the python kafka library "kafka-python", which can be found at https://github.com/mumrah/kafka-python/ .
-To install this library, you can simply use the command "pip install kafka-python".
+This example requires the Python client for Apache Kafka library "kafka-python", which can be found at https://github.com/mumrah/kafka-python/ .
+To install this library, use the command `pip install kafka-python`.

-With that in mind, here is the python script you need.
-Python file:
+#### Example: Python file ####

 ```python
 import requests